-- (1) A person who performs any function prescribed by these Regulations directly or by contract under the provisions of these Regulations may be tested for drug or alcohol usage. - (2) A person who- - (a) refuses to submit to a test to indicate the percentage by weight of alcohol in the blood; or
+(1) A person who performs any function prescribed by these Regulations directly or by contract may be tested for drug or alcohol usage.

-- (b) refuses to submit to a test to indicate the presence of narcotic drugs, marijuana, or depressant or stimulant drugs or substances in the body, when requested by a law enforcement officer or the authority, or refuses to furnish or to Authorise the release of the test results requested by the Authority shall- - (i) not be issued any licence, certificate, rating, qualification, or authorisation issued under these Regulations for a period of up to one year from the date of that refusal; or - (ii) have their licence, certificate, rating, qualification, or authorisation issued under these Regulations suspended or revoked. - (3) A person convicted for the violation of any law relating to the growing, processing, manufacture, sale, disposition, possession, transportation, or importation of narcotic drugs, marijuana, or depressant or stimulant drugs or substances, shall- - (a) not be issued any licence, certificate, rating, qualification, or authorisation issued under these Regulations for a period of up to one year after the date of conviction; or - (b) have their licence, certificate, rating, qualification, or authorisation issued under these Regulations suspended or revoked.
+- (2) A person who- - (a) refuses to submit to a test to indicate the percentage by weight of alcohol in the blood; or - (b) refuses to submit to a test to indicate the presence of narcotic drugs, marijuana or depressant or stimulant drugs or substances in the body when requested by a law enforcement officer or the authority, or refuses to furnish or to authorise the release of the test results requested by the authority shall- - not be issued a licence, certificate, rating, qualification or other authorisation under these Regulations for a period of up to one year from the date of that refusal; or - (ii) have his or her licence, certificate, rating, qualification, or other authorisation issued under these Regulations suspended or revoked.

+(3) A person convicted for the violation of any law relating to the growing, processing, manufacture, sale, disposition, possession, transportation, or importation of narcotic drugs, marijuana, or depressant or stimulant drugs or substances, shall-

+- (a) not be issued a licence, certificate, rating, qualification, or other authorisation issued under these Regulations for a period of up to one year after the date of conviction; or - (b) have his or her licence, certificate, rating, qualification, or other authorisation issued under these Regulations suspended or revoked.